LSSTDESC/rail/docs/source/installation.rst

 If you are installing RAIL on a Mac, as noted above the `DelightEstimator` estimator requires that your machine's `gcc` be set up to work with `openmp`.
 If you are installing on a Mac and do not plan on using `DelightEstimator`, then you can simply install RAIL with `pip install .[base]` rather than `pip install .[all]`, which will skip the Delight package.
 If you are on a Mac and *do* expect to run `DelightEstimator`, then follow the instructions `here <https://github.com/LSSTDESC/Delight/blob/master/Mac_installation.md>`_ to install Delight before running `pip install .[all]`.

-Installing FZBoost
+Installing FlexZBoost
 ------------------

-For FZBoost, you should be able to just do
+For FlexZBoost, you should be able to just do

 .. code-block:: bash